 In the UK, the FCA undertook a supervisory thematic review into best execution and payment for order flow ("PFOF") in 2014 involving 36 firms, including investment banks and other brokers.
 The review found that most firms were not able to demonstrate that they had fulfilled all of the requirements under the best execution rules and had not assessed which parts of their business those rules were applied appropriately.
 The review also found that, despite the publication of FSA guidance on PFOF in 2012, a small number of market participants in the review still continued to receive PFOF by changing the description of the service they provided to clients in an attempt to avoid the rules.
-Subsequently, the FCA contacted the firms within the sample that were relying on these new arrangements and they ceased receiving PFOF.27
+Subsequently, the FCA contacted the firms within the sample that were relying on these new arrangements and they ceased receiving PFOF.27 rebates to clients and that disclosures on rebates received and retained by the firm are insufficient.28 The survey indicated that the current level of disclosure related to fees and rebates, whether retained by the firm or passed on to the client, was incomplete and inconsistent among respondents.
+Since the completion of the survey, both the Canadian Securities Administrators and IIROC have proposed amendments to the best execution framework that, among other things, would specifically require the disclosure of:

 The OSC and Québec AMF in Canada reported that the Investment Industry Regulatory Organisation of Canada (IIROC) conducted a survey of dealers on best execution.
-This review took place during
+This review took place during 2012-13.
+The results were published in 2014 and indicated that most brokers do not pass on marketplace